 The company’s diesel buses follow a strict maintenance regime, ensuring low emissions and guaranteeing optimised fuel efficiency.
 In addition, over 83% of the vehicles are above the Euro 3 emission limit, thus guaranteeing cleaner air in the city.

-The latest addition to the Dbus diesel fleet were the two microbuses with Euro 6 technology purchased in March 2017, the most advanced as regards emissions levels.
+The latest addition to the Dbus diesel fleet were the four 12m MAN Lion’s City buses with Euro 6c technology purchased in December 2017, the most advanced as regards emissions levels.